QuantEcon/lecture-source-jl/rst_files/fundamental_types.rst

     b

-Notice that this function returns a "view" on the existing array
+Notice that this function returns a view on the existing array

-This means that changing the data in the new array will modify the data in the old one:
+This means that changing the data in the new array will modify the data in the old one

 .. code-block:: julia